 The menu constantly rotates at The Flying Stove, one of the first and longest operating food trucks in Wichita.
 One thing is for sure: whatever burger offering is on the current menu will be exceptional.
 For example, an All-American burger featuring local Creekstone Farms beef, American cheese, iceberg lettuce and Stove Special Sauce.

 The Hill Bar & Grill

 After finding murals in the Douglas Design District, head over to The Hill Bar and Grill to fill up on good food and a wide selection of craft beers.
-Sure to please, their memorable Shack-Out Burger starts with two ¼ lb. beef patties and is layered with double the American cheese, lettuce, tomato, red onion and special sauce on a potato roll.
+Sure to please, their memorable Shack-Out Burger starts with either single, double or triple quarter-pound beef patties and is layered with double the American cheese, lettuce, tomato, red onion and special sauce on a potato roll.